SEMICeu/documentation/toolchain.md

 The toolchain is designed to create a static website, i.e. a collection of webpages.
 This design choice simplifies the operational work to serve the data specifications on the publication environment, but also more importantly it provides the editors with a exact view on what is being shared with the consumers on the publication environment.

-The source code of the static website, i.e. the publication environment, is stored in the _publication repository_.
+The source code of the static website, i.e. the publication environment, is stored on GitHub in the _publication repository_.
-The result of the generation process, i.e. the static website, is stored in a generated repository.
+The result of the generation process, i.e. the static website, is stored in the _generated repository_.
 A _publication_ repository is thus always paired with a _generated_ repository.
 The generated repository is kept in sync with the publication repository via a CI/CD execution flow.
 Each change (commit) to the publication repository will after a successful CI/CD execution lead to a change in the generated repository.

+Using the branching functionality of Github repositories, system staging, i.e. publishing on development, testing and production publication environments, is supported.

 To provide the editorial freedom to let data specifications have their own life cycle, the source of a data specification is stored in their own repository.